 A. Mediation is a form of alternative dispute resolution.
-It lets people who are in conflict develop a mutually acceptable agreement with the support of an impartial professional who guides the negotiation .
-The term "alternative" means a using a different option than going through lawyers and court.
+It lets people in conflict develop a mutually acceptable agreement with the support of an impartial professional who guides the negotiation .
+The term "alternative" refers to using a different method than court.

-The mediator takes no sides in the dispute and does not represent one party's interests over the other's.
-Rather, the mediator facilitates the communication between the parties in a way that emphasizes areas where the parties are in or close to agreement, and then works looking for areas where each can be flexible enough that they can make a compromise that both feel is fair and reasonable.
+The mediator takes no sides and does not represent one party's interests over the other's.
+Instead, the mediator facilitates communication between the parties in a way that emphasizes areas where the parties are in, or close, to agreement, and then works on looking for areas where each can be flexible enough to make a compromise both feel is fair and reasonable.

 The process is voluntary and confidential.

-Monica has worked with many separating couples and families going through divorce over the last twenty years.
-Her familiarity with issues of concern can help answer questions for couples and families experiencing the process now.
+Monica has more than 20 years experience working with couples in conflict and families going through divorce.
+Her familiarity with issues of concern can help answer questions for couples and families experiencing difficulties now.

 Q. What are the benefits of mediation?

 Mediation can be very time-effective.
-Subject to availability of the mediator, participants can begin at the process as soon as they wish.
-They can also choose appointment times according to their own convenience (subject to mediator availability).
-They need not await a court date, nor work around the time assigned to them.
+Subject to availability of the mediator, participants can begin the process as soon as they wish, and choose appointment times according to their own convenience.
+They need not wait for a distant court date, nor work around the time assigned to them.

-Mediation can also be cost-effective method of resolving conflict.
-Clients pay one professional fee rather than two.
-Hourly rates tend to be lower than traditional legal fees.
+Mediation can also be a highly cost-effective method of resolving conflict.
+Clients pay one professional fee rather than two (as would be the case in engaging a lawyer for each party), and can choose to split the hourly rate.
+Hourly rates also tend to be significantly lower than traditional legal fees.

-One of the most important, but often overlooked, benefits of mediation is how the resulting written agreement can be custom-tailored to the preferences of the individual parties involved.
+One of the most important benefits of mediation is how the resulting written agreement can be custom-tailored to the parties' preferences.
 In cases where the parties choose to go to court, it will ultimately be the judge who imposes the decisions, which then become legally binding upon the parties.
-By contrast, mediation allows the parties to reach agreement on the issues of mediation in a way that works for their unique situation, and which leaves room for creative solutions that may not be considered in a time-pressed courtroom.
+By contrast, mediation allows the parties to reach agreement on the issues of mediation in a way they personally feel works best for their family's unique needs, and which leaves room for creative solutions that may not be considered in a time-pressed courtroom.